openedx/edx-platform/docs/course_authors/source/accessibility.rst

   Don’t add unnecessary indents, rules, columns, blank lines, and typographic variation.
 The simpler the formatting, the easier it will be to make an accessible PDF document.

 * Use styles for formatting your text, such as Normal, Heading 1, and Heading 2, rather than manually formatting text using bold and indents.
-  Add alternative text to images (see “:ref:`Best Practices for Describing Images`) using Word’s picture formatting options.
+  Add alternative text to images (see :ref:`Best Practices for Describing Images`) using Word’s picture formatting options.

 **Preparing PowerPoint documents**